Yang-Yuhang/Python_demos/README.md

 # Python_demos
-Some projects implemented in python
+Some projects implemented in Python.

 ## A_star